Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Origin of the area law: basic setup for generalized Schwarzschild metrics

 Consequently, the scaling~(\ref{eq:WKB_number_of_states_scaled}) is directly transferred from the spectral function to the entropy, with the additional simplification that the Hawking-temperature identification is made.
 Once this is recognized, the entropy acquires the factorized structure

+In short, this factorization for $S$ follows from~(\ref{eq:entropy_number-density_scaling}) from the corresponding factorization of $N(\omega)$, with an area factor $\mathcal{A}$, e.g., equation~(\ref{eq:entropy_number-density_scaling}).
+This is a direct consequence of the statistical counting and is most easily seen via the phase space methods, as in appendix B. The phase counting~(\ref{eq:phase_space_spectral_number_explicit_fully_multidim}) shows directly, for the thermal atmosphere of a black hole, that $N \propto \mathcal{A} \int dr ||\vec{k}||^{d}$, because it has an entropy spread over a shell of volume $dV_{(d)} \sim \Omega_{(d-1)} r_{+}^{d-1}dr \sim \mathcal{A} \, dr$; and the integral depends on the details of the radial problem, thus yielding an `extra scaling factor'.

-The structural simplicity of this result provides the natural context to address the relative roles played by the angular and radial degrees of freedom for the area law of the entropy.
+The structural simplicity of this result provides the natural context to address {\em the relative roles played by the angular and radial degrees of freedom\/} for the area law of the entropy.
 Moreover, for the general-relativistic black holes described by the standard metric~(\ref{eq:RN_metric}): (i) the near-horizon radial physics is conformal; and (ii) the ensuing scale-invariant nature of the radial degree of freedom implies the {\em trivial scaling\/}

-which obviously generates the area law in Eq.~(\ref{eq:entropy_angular-radial-components}).
-Therefore, Eq.~(\ref{eq:angular-radial_entropy-resolution}) which is thus traced back to conformal quantum mechanics, involves a preservation of holographic scaling---the radial degree of freedom does not spoil the area law suggested by Eq.~(\ref{eq:entropy_angular-radial-components}).
+which obviously generates the area law in equation~(\ref{eq:entropy_angular-radial-components}).
+Therefore, equation~(\ref{eq:angular-radial_entropy-resolution}), which is thus traced back to CQM, involves a preservation of holographic scaling---the radial degree of freedom does not spoil the area law suggested by equation~(\ref{eq:entropy_angular-radial-components}).

-In conclusion, our procedure shows that the separation of degrees of freedom leads to the factorized form of the entropy~(\ref{eq:entropy_angular-radial-components}), which, in turn, generates the area law via a trivial radial scaling.
-Insofar as Eq.~(\ref{eq:angular-radial_entropy-resolution}) relies on the scale-invariant nature of the near-horizon radial degree of freedom, this result can be attributed to the role played by conformal quantum mechanics.
-Thus, the {\em conformal tightness\/} of Eq.~(\ref{eq:holo_entropy}) is established.
+In conclusion, our procedure shows that the separation of degrees of freedom leads to the factorized form of the entropy~(\ref{eq:entropy_angular-radial-components}), which, in turn, generates the Bekenstein-Hawking area law via a trivial radial scaling.
+Insofar as equation~(\ref{eq:angular-radial_entropy-resolution}) relies on the scale-invariant nature of the near-horizon radial degree of freedom, this result can be attributed to the role played by CQM.
+A more exhaustive characterization is given in the next section.